Gillibrand’s Comprehensive Plan Provides Pathway to Food Security, Independence, and Social Connection;

 1. Ensuring the Right to Affordable and Healthy Meals:

-- Senator Gillibrand is fighting to increase funding for the Older Americans Act, a major federal vehicle for delivery of social and nutrition services for more than 11 million older Americans and their caregivers.
-Previously, Senator Gillibrand led a bipartisan push with Senator Collins (R-ME) that helped secure over $1.4 billion in funding for the OAA with $750 million specifically designated for nutrition services in the American Rescue Plan.
+· Senator Gillibrand is fighting to increase funding for the Older Americans Act, a major federal vehicle for delivery of social and nutrition services for more than 11 million older Americans and their caregivers.
+Previously, Senator Gillibrand led a bipartisan push with Senator Collins (ME) that helped secure over $1.4 billion in funding for the OAA with $750 million specifically designated for nutrition services in the American Rescue Plan Act.

-- The Social Security Expansion Act, which would extend the solvency of Social Security for 75 years without raising taxes at all on over 93% of American households.
-It would also expand SS benefits across the board by $2,400 a year, increase the Cost-of-Living Adjustment (COLA), and require millionaires and billionaires to pay their fair share into Social Security.
+· The Social Security Expansion Act, which would extend the solvency of Social Security for 75 years without raising taxes at all on over 93% of American households.
+It would also expand SS benefits across the board by an average of $2,400 a year, increase the Cost-of-Living Adjustment (COLA) and would require millionaires and billionaires to pay their fair share into social security.

 Senator Gillibrand is also fighting to end elder abuse and put a stop to financial predators.
 In New York State alone, older adults are estimated to lose as much as $1.5 billion per year to financial fraud and abuse.
 Monetary losses due to scams continue to rise, particularly among older adults.
 In 2021, consumers reported more than $5.8 billion in losses to the FTC, an increase of more than 70% over the previous year.
 Senator Gillibrand is fighting for:

-- Designate a National Senior Fraud Awareness Week (in March)
+o Designate a National Senior Fraud Awareness Week (March)

-- Promoting Consumer Financial Protection Bureau (CFPB) guidance on frauds/scams involving peer-to-peer apps: Senator Gillibrand sent a letter to CFPB that highlights testimony the Aging Committee received in September regarding the growing impact of these scams on older adults and specifically encourages CFPB to move forward in issuing this guidance to provide better tools to protect older adults and their families.
+· Promoting Consumer Financial Protection Bureau (CFPB) guidance on frauds/scams involving peer-to-peer apps: The letter highlights testimony the Aging Committee received in September regarding the growing impact of these scams on older adults.

 4. Safeguarding the Right to Age in Place: The COVID-19 pandemic highlighted the need to ensure all Americans have the option to receive quality, long-term care in the setting that best meets their needs and preferences.
 Over 3.5 million older adults and people with disabilities receive home or community-based care (HCBS) through Medicaid, but demand has greatly outpaced supply, with more than 650,000 Americans still on the waitlist for care.
 HCBS also enables older adults and people with disabilities to remain in their homes, stay active in their communities, and lead independent lives.
 Senator Gillibrand is fighting for:

-- The Domestic Workers Bill of Rights Act, Senator Gillibrand’s billthat would establish overdue rights for domestic workers, including home health aides, at the national level.
+· The Domestic Worker Bill of Rights Act, Senator Gillibrand’s billwhich would shore establish overdue rights for domestic workers, including home health aides, at the national level.
 It would:

-5. Investing in Aging Friendly Spaces and Employment: More than 40% of Americans age 65 and older have a disability.
-In addition, workers over the age of 55 represent a critical segment of the American economy; by 2031, one in four U.S. workers will be 55 or older.
+5. Investing in Aging Friendly Spaces and Employment: More than 30% of Americans over age 65 and over 50% of those over age 75 have a disability.
+In addition, workers over the age of 55 represent a huge and essential segment of the American economy; by 2030, one in four U.S. workers will be 55 or older.
 Senator Gillibrand is fighting to protect aging friendly spaces and combat age discrimination in the workplace, including:

 Senator Gillibrand’s recent efforts and wins for older adults:

-- Inflation Reduction Act and prescription drug pricing: Senator Gillibrand helped pass the Inflation Reduction Act (IRA) and delivered on longtime Democratic priorities to help older Americans, including:
+· Inflation Reduction Act and Prescription drug pricing: Senator Gillibrand helped pass the Reduction Act (IRA) and delivered on longtime democratic priorities to help older Americans, including:

-,2021.
+· Senator Gillibrand’s Health Force, Resilience Force, and Jobs to Fight COVID-19 Act in the American Rescue Plan Act (ARPA): Senator Gillibrand helped secure key provisions from her Health Force, Resilience Force, and Jobs to Fight COVID-19 Act in the ARPA, which was signed into law in March, 2021.
 These provisions delivered over $7 billion of funding to bolster the public health workforce, with $3 billion going toward a new national Health Force.
-This funding has been used to train people to work in the health care workforce as contact tracers, COVID testers, and more.
+This funding has been used to train people to work in the health force as contact tracers, COVID testers, and more.

-- American Rescue Plan: Senator Gillibrand helped pass the American Rescue Plan, which included:
+· American Rescue Plan Act (ARPA): Senator Gillibrand helped pass the ARPA, which included:

-- $12.7 billion toward Medicaid home and community-based services.
+o Nearly $12.7 billion towards home and community-based services.

-- $500 million toward strike teams to support staffing shortages in nursing homes
+o $500 million towards strike teams to support staffing shortages in nursing homes

-- $200 million toward technical assistance in nursing homes on infection control
+o $200 million towards technical assistance in nursing homes on infection control